Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Scheduling Parallelizable Jobs in Regimes

 Hence,

 Applying Little's Law, we have

 This implies our claim, that the mean response time of class $i$ jobs goes to 0 for all $i>I$. \end{proof}

-We have therefore proven that for any class, $i$, $\ET[i]{LPF}$ converges to a lower bound as $k$ becomes large.
+We now combine the above lemmas to complete our proof of Theorem \ref{thm:if:opt}. \begin{proof}[Proof of Theorem \ref{thm:if:opt}] By Lemmas \ref{lem:shw:in:opt} and \ref{if:shw:elastic:opt}, for any class, $i$, $\ET[i]{LPF}$ converges to a lower bound as $k$ becomes large, since the mean response time of a job is lower bounded by its mean service time.
 Hence, the overall mean response time across jobs, which is a linear combination of the mean response times for each class, also converges to a lower bound.
 For any policy, $\pi$, this gives

 and thus LPF is optimal in \shw scaling regimes. \end{proof}